 The services provided in the different VTS areas are described in the regional Master’s Guides.

-In exceptional situations, such as extraordinary weather conditions, search and rescue situations or any other incidents in which vessel traffic is restricted or put at risk, the VTS centre can temporarily close a channel or fairway section.
+In exceptional situations, such as extraordinary weather conditions, search and rescue situations or any other incidents in which vessel traffic is restricted or put at risk, the VTS centre can temporarily close a fairway or fairway section.
 In exceptional situations the VTS can also issue speed limits or instruct vessels to anchor.

 Vessels must immediately report all incidents relating to maritime safety to the VTS centre.
 In case of accidents or risks of accidents, vessels should first contact the MRCC.
 In the Lake Saimaa region, vessels should contact the emergency response centre or the VTS centre.

 THE MASTER OF THE VESSEL – RESPONSIBILITY AND OBLIGATION TO REPORT